To add more answer choices, edit the options in the Quiz panel in the Property Inspector.

 Answers to hotspot questions are correct if all the correct hotspots are clicked and none of the incorrect hotspots are clicked.

-If clicking the hotspot is to be marked as a correct answer, (in the General area of Property Inspector).
+If clicking the hotspot is to be marked as a correct answer, (in the Properties panel of Property Inspector).